inoue0426/drGAT/README.md

 ### ⚡️ GPU Acceleration

-All experiments in this study were conducted on **Linux with an NVIDIA A100 GPU**. drGAT is implemented with PyTorch and PyTorch Geometric, and can benefit significantly from GPU acceleration.
+All experiments in this study were conducted on **Linux with an NVIDIA A100 GPU**. drGT is implemented with PyTorch and PyTorch Geometric, and can benefit significantly from GPU acceleration.

 > ✅ To enable GPU support, make sure to install the appropriate **CUDA-compatible version of PyTorch** for your system.
 > For example, if using A100, `torch==2.x` with `CUDA 11.8` is recommended.